benjaminingreens/org/README.md

   - Add o and r, and allow combined commands
   - Have them refresh after returning after editing note
 - Order the properties in a specific manner
+- Nested _org folders is allowed - might this cause issues? what if the folder is moved? might be easier to ensure they are top level
 - Standardise configuration handling
   - Including re-initialisation for config re-writes
   - Urgency decay as an option?